 We decided to distill a large proportion of the plant material we had harvested and that was now drying.

-Using our 35 litre copper still, we left the dried Yerba Mansa root to macerate overnight in the filtered rain water we were using to distill, this way the roots would rehydrate and the water soluble constituents would slowly start to leave the root and infuse into the water.
+Using our 35 liter copper still, we left the dried Yerba Mansa root to macerate overnight in the filtered rain water we were using to distill.
+This allowed the roots to rehydrate and the water soluble constituents to slowly start to leave the root and infuse into the water.

-The following day, we added more water as the roots had drunk a large proportion of the volume we had left them to macerate in and we began a slow but sure distillation.
-Gradually the whole earth-ship began to fill with that now familiar aromatic earthiness that was Yerba Mansa’s signature.
+The following day, we added more water as the roots had drunk a large proportion of the water they were macerating.
+We began a slow but sure distillation.
+Gradually the whole earth-ship began to fill with Yerba Mansa’s earthiness aroma.

-When distilling, I am always careful to pay attention to the atmosphere in the room at the time of the distillation, the aromatic molecules are diffusing in tiny particles throughout and imparting valuable information about the plant and its message.
-In this case I began by sinking into old ways of being, old insecurities and fears…like the roots I was underground in the darkness.
-As the distillation continued and got underway, I began to slowly feel better in myself, more confident, centred, I could feel the old feelings of unworthiness like peripheral tears being pushed away by this new strength coming from my centre.
-I thought about the alchemical processes we had put the plant through to do this distillation; coagulatio or earthiness represented by the dried plant material followed by solutio/solution during the maceration in water and then sublimatio represented by the purification and rising of the volatile aspect of the plant during the actual distillation.
-This was being echoed in myself as I went from the dark, earthy, shadow form through to feeling purified, releasing the old form in order to be lighter.
-The process was for both myself and the plant slightly violent, intense in parts but I had confidence in Yerba Mansa, the spirit of the old lady was back.
+I thought about the alchemical processes the plant had been through during the distillation.
+Coagulatio or earthiness represented by the dried plant material followed by solutio during the maceration in water .Sublimatio represented by the purification and rising of the volatile aspect of the plant during the actual distillation.
+This was echoed in myself as I went from the dark, earthy, shadow form through to feeling purified, releasing the old form in order to be lighter.
+The process was for myself and the plant slightly violent.
+Intense in parts but I had confidence in Yerba Mansa, the spirit of the old lady was back.

-We were not aware that we were letting ourselves into a more or less sleepless and very intense night.
-The earth-ship was saturated in yerba Mansa’s aromatic body, its spiritual body…these aromatic constituents are sometimes referred to as, ‘molecules of communication and communicating they certainly were.
+Unaware that we were letting ourselves into a more or less sleepless and very intense night.
+The earth-ship was saturated in yerba Mansa’s aromatic body, its spiritual body.
+These aromatic constituents are sometimes referred to as, ‘molecules of communication and communicating they certainly were.